lmorchard/c25k-web/README.md

 - [ ] GPS tracking? (probably should be out of scope)

 - [ ] "Views" and what are really small components are all mixed together in the project.
 Maybe separate them?

+- [ ] Progressive tab app - offer to install after a few visits, or immediately from the help view